-(1) An application for a minor subdivision shall consist of a cover letter describing the nature of the project, a completed application form, the appropriate submission requirements and, if necessary, a letter listing any waivers from the submission requirements.
+(1) An application for a Mminor SubdivisionSubdivision shall consist of a cover letter describing the nature of the project, a completed application form, the appropriate submission requirements and, if necessary, a letter listing any waivers from the submission requirements.
 The applicant shall submit an electronic version of all required plans and materials listed in the application submission checklist.
 In addition, one full size paper copy of all required plans and of all materials listed in the application submission checklist shall be provided to the Town Planner.
 These items shall be submitted to the Town Planner at least 21 days prior to the meeting at which it is to be considered and shall be accompanied by the fee, which is established by order of the Town Council.

-- (2) The Town Planner shall then determine whether the application is complete or incomplete and shall notify the applicant of the determination in writing within 30 days of the date that the receipt is issued.
+(2) The Town Planner shall then determine whether the application is complete or incomplete and shall notify the aApplicant of the determination in writing within 30 days of the date that the receipt is issued.
 If determined to be incomplete, the Town Planner shall list the materials that must be submitted in order to make the application complete.
-When the application is determined to be complete, the Town Planner shall notify the applicant and the application will be placed on the next Planning Board agenda for which the required 21 day notice can be met.
-Any application not determined to be complete within 180 days of the issued receipt date shall become null and void. - (3) The Planning Board shall, within 45 days from the date that the application is determined to be complete, or within such other time that may be mutually agreed to by both the Planning Board and the applicant, hold a public hearing and then vote to either table, approve, approve with conditions, or disapprove the plan.
-The Planning Board shall specify in writing its decision and findings of fact regarding the decision.
-A separate copy of the written decision and findings of fact shall be maintained apart from the Planning Board minutes and stored in the Town Planner's files.
+When the application is determined to be complete, the Town Planner shall notify the Aapplicant and the application will be placed on the next Planning Board Board agenda for which the required notice can be met.
+Any application not determined to be complete within 180 days of the issued receipt date shall become null and void.

+(3) The Planning Board Board shall, within 45 days from the date that the application is determined to be complete, or within such other time that may be mutually agreed to by both the Planning Board Board and the applicant, hold a public hearing and vote on the type of subdivision to be pursued and then vote to either table, approve, approve with conditions, or disapprove the plan.
+The Planning Board Board shall specify in writing its decision. specify in writing its decision and findings of fact regarding the decision.
+A separate copy of the written decision and findings of fact shall be maintained apart from the Planning BoardBoard minutes and stored in the Town Planner's files.